codewitch-honey-crisis/gfx_demo/README.md

 #### E-Paper Display Support

 Black and white e-paper display drivers can virtualize an expanded bit depth to emulate grayscales through dithering.
 The final template parameter of the driver indicates the bit depth and defaults to 1, which disables dithering.

+Color e-paper displays dither or they will match the nearest color among their palette.
+If you need better dithering performance, you can predither your JPEGs in a paint program targeting the e-paper display's palette and then disable virtualization.
+The final template parameter indicates the pixel type of the color pixel you wish to virtualize.

 Keep in mind the higher the virtualized bit depth, the more memory the driver will use.

-Color e-paper displays do not dither due to performance issues with color dithering on IoT platforms.
-They will however match the nearest color among their palette.
-If you need dithering, you can predither your JPEGs in a paint program targeting the e-paper display's palette.

 Concepts
 --------